Mike Curb

-Michael Curb (born December 24, 1944) is an American politician, record executive, and philanthropist who served as the 42nd lieutenant governor of California from 1979 to 1983.
+Michael Charles Curb (born December 24, 1944) is an American politician, record executive, and philanthropist who served as the 42nd lieutenant governor of California from 1979 to 1983.
 He is the founder of Curb Records and is the chairman of Word Entertainment.
 He was inducted into the West Coast Stock Car Hall of Fame in 2006.
-A member of the Republican Party, Curb is the most recent Republican to have been elected lieutenant governor of California as of 2025.
+A member of the Republican Party, Curb is the most recent Republican to have been elected lieutenant governor of California as of 2026.

 Early life and education

 Curb was born in Savannah, Georgia, to Charles McCloud Curb and Stella "Stout" Curb.
 He grew up in Southern California's San Fernando Valley.
 He has one sister.
 After attending Grant High School, he attended San Fernando Valley State College (now California State University, Northridge).
 His maternal grandmother was of Mexican heritage.

 Career

 Music

 At the age of 18 in 1963, Curb formed Sidewalk Records through which he had helped start the careers of multiple West Coast rock and roll artists.
 In 1969, his company merged with MGM Records.
 He became president of both MGM Records and Verve Records, which then formed Curb Records.

 Curb scored the music for the short film Skaterdater (1965) as well as The Wild Angels (1966), Thunder Alley (1967), Devil's Angels (1967), The Born Losers (1967) (the first of the Billy Jack films), Maryjane (1968), The Wild Racers (1968), The Savage Seven (1968), The Big Bounce (1969), The Sidehackers (1969) and Black Water Gold (1970).
 Curb has composed or supervised more than 50 film scores and written over 400 songs.

 In 1969, he co-wrote a new theme for the TV series American Bandstand; the theme was used until 1974.